HUSEYINKILICASLAN/Embedded_Software_STM32_HAL/Register_Level_User_Button_and_Led/Readme.md

-In this project, an LED flashing and turning off application was made with a button at register level using the STM32F030R8 development board.
+In this project, an LED blinking application was made with a button at register level using the STM32F030R8 development board.